92levig/googlecl/README.txt

   * post: Upload posts. `post --tags "GoogleCL, awesome" "Here's a really short post.
 The next posts will be much longer!" ~/blog/2010/may/*`
   * tag: Label posts `tag --title "Dev post" --tags "Python, software"`

+Note: You can use `--owner` to specify another user's blog when listing posts, but you have to provide a Blogger ID (the number in http://www.blogger.com/profile/NUMBER), not the Google account name.

 2.1.2 Calendar
 Common options:
   * cal: Specify the name of the calendar.
 This can be a regular expression.
 If this option is not given, the primary calendar is used.